gtfsdata/adelaidemetro-gtfs/README.md

 GTFS mirroring tool.
-This allows us to keep the GTFS data from Adelaide Metro into a revision control system (so we could look up historical data).
+This allows us to keep the GTFS data from Adelaide Metro in a revision control system (so we could look up historical data).

 It should be trivial to adapt this to monitor another public transit